RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

               name: nic-0
 ~~~

-We are then able to use the the following section to instruct OpenShift to utilise its default Container Network Interface (CNI) network provider, multus, to connect that NIC into the **brext** bridge we created in the previous labs.
+We are then able to use the the following section to instruct OpenShift to utilise its default Container Network Interface (CNI) network provider, **multus**, to connect that NIC into the **brext** bridge we created in the previous labs.
 This ensure the VM is exposed to the external network and not just the internal OpenStack SDN (like pods are).

 ~~~bash